DBernardes/AutoExp/How_to_create_a_script_file.md

 The allowed values of each parameter is associed with the Software Developement Kit (SDK) package provided by Andor to control the cameras.
 The minimal exposure time value should be 1e-5 s.
 The pre-amplification gain has two values: 1 and 2.
 The EM mode would be 0 (EM) or 1 (Conventional).
 The EM gain should be in the range [2, 300].
 The readout rate would be 0 (0.1 MHz) or 1 (1 MHz) for the convetional mode, or 0 (30 MHz), 1 (20 MHz), 2 (10 MHz), or 3 (1 MHz) for the EM mode.
 The binning should be an interger in the range [1, 1024].
 The initial line, initial column, final line, and final columns should be an interger in the range [1, 1024].
 The number of framers should be an integer in the range [1, 1000], and the number of cubes should be an integer with minimal value of 1.

+The command ```SET_COOLER``` allows to control the cooler of the CCD.
+This command should be followed by a 0 to turn off, or 1 to turn on the cooler.
+Before the ```SET_TEMPERATURE``` command, the expression ```SET_COOLER 1``` should be provided to the AutoExp.

+The command ```SET_TEMPERATURE``` allows to set the CCD temperature.
+This commmand should be followed by the CCD temperature.
+This temperature should be in the range of [10, -80] ºC.
+After this command, the AutoExp will set the camera temperature and wait until the return of the expression ```TEMPERATURE_STABILZED``` provided by the cameras.
+After this, the AutoExp is programmed to wait an extra time interval to garantee the thermal stabilization.
+This time was set to 20 minutes, but it could be set by the user using the ```SET_WAIT_TIME``` command.